Become a Foster Parent in our Foster Care Program!

 Foster parents receive the support of a team of clinicians and case managers, available 24 hours a day, 7 days a week, 365 days a year.
 They respond to any phone call within 10 minutes.

-Foster parents receive tax-free dollars to support the placement, plus free medical coverage for the child and a clothing allowance.
+Foster parents receive tax-free dollars to support the placement, free medical coverage for the child, daycare assistance and a clothing allowance.

 Many of the children ready for placement are school age.
 Occasionally there are younger children.